Nanjing

 When to visit China, month by month

-Mid-March for cherry blossom, late October for maple leaf.
+Mid-March for cherry blossom, late October for autumn canopy.
 The whole year in Nanjing, read by climate and crowd.

 Read this guide